-There are three main tools which aggregate altmetrics from a wide variety of different websites and online tools (listed in alphabetical order):
+There are two main tools which aggregate altmetrics from a wide variety of different websites and online tools (listed in alphabetical order):

 Altmetric gathers article level metrics for papers, and provides altmetric data for publishers, institutions and researchers.